Rural Admissions Counselor

 35Assist prospective UAS students through the recruitment funnel from inquiry to enrollment.
 In one-on-one and group settings, work with students and parents/guardians to help explain the UAS admissions and enrollment process.
 Accurately explain requirements, including how to complete placement exams (if needed), how to prepare for academic advising, how to secure housing, and how to pay for college, including but not limited to how to complete the Free Application for Federal Student Aid (FAFSA), and how to apply for scholarships and other funding.
 Conduct careful referral and transition of new students to academic advisors and other support staff.
 Using recruiting software, initiate outreach and conduct follow up with students at all stages of the admissions process.Essential

-This is a full-time, 11-months, permanent, exempt staff position, complete with a competitive salary and full employee benefits package.
+This is a full-time, 11-month, exempt staff position complete with both a competitive salary and full employee benefits package.
 New hires are typically placed somewhere between steps one and ten on the Grade 78 staff salary schedule, (based on education and experience).

-A complete application will include a resume, cover letter, and contact information for three professional references.
-This is open until filled recruitment with the application review date on September 26, 2022.
-To ensure consideration, please apply by September 25, 2022, by 11:55 pm Alaska Standard Time.
+This is open until filled recruitment with the initial application review date on April 10, 2023 .
+To ensure consideration, please apply by April 9, 2023, by 11:55 pm Alaska Standard Time.

 The University of Alaska (UA) is responsible for providing reasonable accommodations to individuals with disabilities throughout the applicant screening process.
 If you need assistance in completing this application or during any phase of the interview process, please contact UA Human Resources by phone at 907-450-8200.